 This is not a sponsored post.
 All opinions are mine.

 Deiville revisited the Manila Central Post Office (MCPO) on 15 February 2020.
 Previously, we’ve attended Philippine Postal Corporation (PHLPost) walking tour headed by Mr. Rence Chan of Walk with Chan and Filipinas Stamp Collectors’ Club (FSCC) in August 2012 [Postal Heritage Walking Tour: Postal Museum and Library.]
-This time, the guided tour was arranged by PHLPost group.
-The demo tour focus on the history of the structure, the redevelopment of MCPO, and classic interiors.
-The walking tour and heritage talks is free and is held once a month.
+This time, the guided tour was arranged by the PHLPost group.
+The demo tour focuses on the history of the structure, the redevelopment of MCPO, and classic interiors.
+The walking tour and heritage talks are free and are held once a month.

 The MCPO building structure, interiors and memorabilia collection as well as stamps collecting or philately have a vast history to tell.
 From the pre-World War 2 era, Neo-Classical architectural design down to its interiors and facilities, the totality of its heritage value, these are now given prior importance by the national government.
 In 2018, the National Museum declared the historic Post Office Building as an Important Cultural Property (ICP) in recognition of its cultural, artistic and historical significance.
 PHLPost has also unveiled the Museum Ceremonial Groundbreaking Marker to officially start the construction and retrofitting of the Philippine Postal and Philatelic Museum in partnership with the National Commission for Culture and Arts (NCCA).